Milwaukee Youth Sports Alliance Committee Interest form

 MPS REC 3.jpg

-Bill of Rights for Young Athletes
+Children’s Bill of Rights in Sports

-9. Right to be treated with dignity
+To be treated with dignity.

 Founding Partners